unrays/GlassKit/SECURITY.md

 # Security Policy

-Thank you for helping keep this project secure.
+Thanks for helping keep this project secure!

-If you discover a security vulnerability or have a security concern, **please do not disclose it publicly**.
+If you find any security issues, **please don’t share them publicly**.
-Instead, reach out directly to me via email at:
+Instead, just send me an email at:
 **info@lunary.ca**

-I take security seriously and will investigate any issues as quickly as possible.
-Here's how I handle vulnerabilities:
+I’ll take a look and fix it as quickly as possible.
+Here’s what I’ll do:

-1. **Acknowledgment**: I will acknowledge receipt of your report within 48 hours.
+1. **Acknowledge**: I’ll confirm I got your report within 48 hours.
-2. **Investigation**: I will review the issue, assess its severity, and begin working on a solution.
+2. **Investigate**: I’ll check out the issue, figure out how serious it is, and start working on a fix.
-3. **Resolution**: I will release a fix as soon as possible and notify you once it's resolved.
+3. **Resolve**: I’ll release a fix as soon as I can and let you know when it’s done.

 ## Supported Versions

-I mainly focus on the latest version of the project.
-Please use the most recent release to benefit from security updates and fixes.
+I mostly focus on the latest version of the project.
+Please use the most up-to-date version to stay secure.

 ## Security Updates

-Critical security vulnerabilities will be patched as soon as they are identified.
-For less critical issues, I will release fixes in the next project update.
+Critical security problems will be fixed as soon as I spot them.
+For smaller issues, I’ll add fixes in the next update.

-## Reporting Guidelines
+## Reporting Tips

-- Please include as much detail as possible, including how to reproduce the issue if applicable.
+- Please include as much detail as you can, like how to reproduce the issue if possible.
-- Avoid sharing sensitive information (e.g., passwords) in your report.
+- Don’t share sensitive info (like passwords) in your report.
-- If possible, provide context about your environment (OS, libraries, etc.).
+- If you can, let me know about your setup (OS, libraries, etc.).

 ## Best Practices

-- Always keep your dependencies updated.
+- Always update your dependencies.
-- Use secure coding practices and avoid hardcoding sensitive information.
+- Follow secure coding practices and avoid hardcoding sensitive info.
-- If applicable, use encryption and strong authentication mechanisms for sensitive data.
+- Use encryption and strong authentication for sensitive data when needed.

 ## Thank You

-Your effort to make this project more secure is truly appreciated.
-Together, we can help ensure that this project remains safe for everyone using it.
+Thanks again for helping keep this project safe!